FIIT-Databases/tester/README.md

 The containers require access to the Docker environment that's why you have to create volume, which maps a path to the Docker socket.

-Docker network have to be created and provided to the application using `DBS_DOCKER_NETWORK` environment variable.
-Network `dbs` is used in the example

 Repository contains an example of the **systemd unit script** in the `conf/tester-dbs.service`.

 ### From source